New here? Start with the complete side hustle guide →

 Pinterest Business Account Settings Worth Checking

-Once your profile is set up, there are a few settings worth reviewing before you start pinning.
+Once your profile is set up, there are a few settings worth a look before you start pinning.

 Notifications.
-Turn off anything that’s going to bombard your inbox with irrelevant updates.
-Keep the notifications that tell you when someone saves your pins or follows your account — these are useful signals.
+Turn off anything that’s going to bury your inbox in noise.
+Keep the ones that tell you when someone saves your pins or follows you — those are useful signals.

 Connected accounts.
-Pinterest lets you connect your Instagram and other social accounts.
-This is optional and has limited impact on your Pinterest strategy — skip it for now.
+Pinterest lets you connect Instagram and other social accounts.
+It’s optional and makes little difference to your Pinterest results — skip it for now.

 Data and privacy.
 Worth reading through, especially if you’re based in or writing for a European audience.
-Make sure you understand what data Pinterest collects and how it’s used.
+Know what data Pinterest collects and how it’s used.

 Ad account.
-Pinterest will prompt you to set up an ad account during setup.
-You don’t need to do this now — you can come back to it if you decide to run promoted pins later.
+Pinterest will nudge you to set up an ad account during setup.
+You don’t need to do that now — you can come back to it if you decide to run promoted pins later.

 What to Do After Your Account Is Set Up